Steven Kampfer

-Steven Allan Kampfer (born September 24, 1988) is an American professional ice hockey defenseman who is currently playing for the Tucson Roadrunners in the American Hockey League (AHL) while under contract to the Arizona Coyotes in the National Hockey League (NHL).
-He was selected by the Anaheim Ducks in the 4th round (93rd overall) of the 2007 NHL Entry Draft.
+Steven Allan Kampfer (born September 24, 1988) is an American former professional ice hockey defenseman.
+He was selected by the Anaheim Ducks of the National Hockey League (NHL) in the fourth round, 93rd overall, of the 2007 NHL entry draft.
+He played for the Boston Bruins, Minnesota Wild, Florida Panthers, and New York Rangers in the National Hockey League (NHL).
 Kampfer was born in Ann Arbor, Michigan, but grew up in Jackson, Michigan.

 Playing career

 As a youth, Kampfer played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.

 Collegiate

-Kampfer played four seasons with the University of Michigan from 2006-2010, with 60 points in 147 games.
+Kampfer played four seasons with the University of Michigan from 2006–2010, with 60 points in 147 games.

 On October 12, 2008, Kampfer was involved in an incident in which he engaged in a late-night argument with a woman outside of a bar after she allegedly made flirtatious remarks to other men in order to antagonize Kampfer.
 After the argument, Kampfer engaged in an altercation with Michigan football player Michael Milano, a friend of the woman.
 Words were exchanged before Milano attacked Kampfer, resulting in Kampfer suffering a serious head injury.
 Milano was later convicted of aggravated assault.